-Salaries at Israeli universities for scientists and lab technicians are paid directly through the university and are not dependent on grant funding, though grant recipients are usually rewarded with an addition to their salaries.
+Salaries at Israeli universities for scientists and lab technicians are paid directly through the university and are not dependent on grant funding, though grant recipients are usually rewarded with additional salary.

-If you are accepted by the Alon program or the Merkaz l’Klita b’Mada (described below), your salary will be paid by these external sources for a limited period of time.
+If you are accepted by the Alon program or the Merkaz L’Klita B’Mada (described below), your salary will be paid by these external resources for a limited period of time.
 Through the Alon program, the university commits to continuing to pay your salary after you complete the program.
-Through the Merkaz l’Klita b’Mada, you have no guarantee of continued employment once you complete the program.
+Through the Merkaz L’Klita B’Mada, you have no guarantee of continued employment once you complete the program.